 Echinococcosis refers to being infected with a tapeworm of the genus Echinococcus.
-In the Northern Hemisphere, this tapeworm is Echinococcus multilocularis.
-This parasite is found primarily in Canada and the Midwestern United States, though its range appears to be extending south and east over time.
+In the Northern Hemisphere, the concerning tapeworm is Echinococcus multilocularis.
+This parasite is found primarily in Canada, Alaska, and the Midwestern United States, though its range appears to be extending south and east over time.

 Is E. multilocularis contagious to people?

 Yes.
 E.multilocularis is a zoonotic parasite, meaning that it can be passed between humans and animals.
 Humans become infected through the accidental ingestion of E. multilocularis eggs, which can be shed in the feces of infected pets.

 In humans, E.multilocularis causes large cysts to form within the lungs and liver.
 These cysts can grow so large that they interfere with organ function, making echinococcosis one of the most serious known zoonotic diseases.
 Even with surgery and medical treatment, infection is often fatal.

 Infected cats are usually asymptomatic (show no symptoms).
 This disease typically has little impact on cats, because it remains confined to the gastrointestinal tract in most cases.
 It is primarily a concern because of its potential effects on human health.